In this guide

 What is disclosure?Back to top

-It’s the process we follow during the investigation of a nurse or midwife’s case and means we provide them with the evidence we’ve obtained.
+It’s the process we follow during the investigation of a nurse, midwife or nursing associate’s case and means we provide them with the evidence we’ve obtained.

 We provide it because: